 “We don’t have customers waiting,” says Doran.
 “They’re greeted as soon as they pull up to the board.
 The order is taken right.
 It’s amazing the level of accuracy we see with the voice recognition technology.”

 Hi Auto is integrated with the restaurant’s existing drive-thru, headset, and point-of-sale (POS) systems, so the order flows seamlessly to the order displays in the kitchen and the cash register at the pickup window.
 The Hi Auto attendant does all the things a human drive-thru attendant can do, but it doesn’t take away someone else’s job.

 “Lee’s Famous Recipe didn’t engage Hi Auto in order to save labor,” says Bill Sparks, vice president of Operations and Franchise Sales.
 “We engaged Hi Auto because, like all other restaurants, we have a vast shortage of applicants.
 If every one of our locations used Hi Auto today, we would still be looking to hire 12 to 14 hundred team members.”

 System Overview: Hi Auto Drive-Thru

 Hi Auto uses deep learning AI to filter noise, recognize human speech, answer questions, and engage in two-way conversations.
-Hi Auto runs on a small audio box—powered by an Intel® NUC Mini PC—in the back of the house that integrates with the existing restaurant speakers, microphones, and headset system.
+Hi Auto runs on a small audio box in the back of the house that integrates with the existing restaurant speakers, microphones, and headset system.
 Natural language processing happens in the cloud on a Microsoft Azure instance powered by Intel® Xeon® processors.

 The Hi Auto system integrates with the restaurant’s POS system.
 Orders flow into the POS automatically.
 Employees can use their headsets to tell Hi Auto when an item is unavailable or speak directly with a customer.
 When an employee intervenes, Hi Auto waits for the next order to resume serving customers.